 Quitting smoking in fact can help prevent the risk of diabetes complications.
 Here are the things that happen to the body if you still smoke:

-• Lack of blood flow in the feet and soles, which refers to infection, and the possibility of surgical removal of parts of the body (amputations)
+- Lack of blood flow in the feet and soles of the feet, which refers to infection, and the possibility of removal of body parts through surgery (amputation)

-Immediately, implementing a healthy, low-fat diet and regular exercise can take a long time to control high blood pressure and cholesterol.
+Immediately, implementing a healthy diet that is low in fat and regular exercise can take a long time to control high blood pressure and cholesterol.
 Your doctor may also prescribe medications to prevent tension and high cholesterol levels.

 4. Make a regular schedule for physical and eye examination